 Care & Accommodation

 The service provides a caring, structured and homely environment, providing a person centred holistic approach.
 Each young person follows their own specifically designed programme to reach their aspirations, in an atmosphere of high expectations, where they are valued for themselves.
 The overall objective is to create the ideal conditions for each to succeed, to the maximum of their potential, to prepare for living as independently as possible and fulfilling adult life.
 Emphasis is given to developing social and life skills including recreational and leisure skills, both within the home and outside.
-For those that also attend Options Education, keyworkers liaise closely with all staff to provide an extended curriculum and consistency in approach throughout the child’s life.
+For those that also attend Options Autism Education, keyworkers liaise closely with all staff to provide an extended curriculum and consistency in approach throughout the child’s life.

 We have several warm and homely self-contained flats which have been specifically designed to meet the sensory and mobility needs of children and young people with Autism.

-The flats contain single bedrooms, most of which are en-suite, with communal lounges/diners, bathrooms and kitchens.
+The flats contain single bedrooms, all of which are en-suite, with communal lounges/diners, bathrooms and kitchens.
 Built in design features like mood lighting and piped music help to create peaceful atmospheres where children can feel safe, to develop their life and social skills with confidence.

 The children are encouraged to personalise their bedroom either with items brought from home or purchased while living at Options Barton.
 Careful consideration is made when assessing the suitability of children and young people to live with one another, identifying appropriate behaviours and commonalities to ensure the safety and well‐being of each child as well as offering opportunities for the development of friendships and shared experiences.